Double suit symbols are used in BidBase files to indicate that either of two bids is made:

 2:hc=K -- player 2, Heart King

-The last line (2:hc=K) lets you count specific cards; in this example, the Heart King.
+The last line (2:hc=K) lets you count specific cards in the specified player's hand; in this example, the Heart King in player 2's hand.

 The "And" columns are for making compound Count specifications.
 For example, after bidding of 1C-Dbl-P, you may want to count the number of hands in which doubler's partner has both the number of Clubs and HCPs in Clubs to justify a penalty pass of the take-out double.
 To get this count, you would enter "4cq>5" AND "4cp>4", looking for hands in which player 4 has more than 5 Clubs and more than 4 points in Clubs.